Tofdu31/axelor-docker/README.md

 ## Run app container AXELOR with SLL

+After build all, Go to the folder aio-erp

 First : modify the application.properties with your instructions

-After build all, Go to the folder aio-erp and edit .env
+Second : edit .env
 ```
 nano .env
 ```